How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 (Pass has limited value for families in San Diego during Kids Free October — we recommend individual tickets instead during this timeframe.
 See promotional terms and conditions.)

-Pros: It’s great for people visiting Los Angeles and San Diego.
+Pros: It’s ideal for visitors to Los Angeles and San Diego.

-Otherwise, it is more advantageous to buy discounted tickets individually using my discounts and Zoo/Safari Park promo code or Go San Diego (for maximum flexibility).
+Otherwise, it is more advantageous to purchase discounted tickets individually, using my discounts and Zoo/Safari Park promo code, or the Go San Diego promo code (for maximum flexibility).

 The pass types include: